Getting started with Bitbucket and JIRA Cloud

 - Enter a Repository name that will describe your repository and appear in its URL.

-- Keep This is a private repository selected unless you want to make your repository public so that anyone can see it.
+- Keep access to your repository set to Private unless you want to make your repository public so that anyone can see it.

 - Select the Version control system.
 If you don't know the difference, keep Git as the default system.